 - Click the Advanced Options button.

-- Click the Search tab and change the radius of the search ellipse (this defines the area to look for points to calculate the density).
-Note: the No Search option cannot be checked when this gridding method is being used.
+- Under Search, uncheck None (use all data), and change the radius of the search ellipse (this defines the area to look for points to calculate the density).

 - Click OK.